 The Air University Graduate Division is set up in cooperation with the Air University at Maxwell Air Force Base located in Montgomery.
-Through this cooperative effort, Master's degree programs are offered in Political Science, Business Administration and Education.
+Through this cooperative effort, Master's degree programs are offered in Political Science and Public Administration.
 These classes meet at Maxwell AFB in facilities provided by the Air University.

 Classes on the AUM campus are held Monday through Thursday, from 8 a.m. to 10 p.m. and on Friday and Saturday at hours which vary from quarter to quarter.
-Offering classes during the day and evening hours has been a standard practice at the University since Fall Quarter 1969, therefore providing students greater flexibility in scheduling classes.
-The total number of students enrolled at AUM during Fall Quarter 1981 was 5069.
+Offering classes during the day and evening hours has been a standard practice at the University since Fall Quarter 1969, and provides students greater flexibility in scheduling classes.
+The total number of students enrolled at AUM during Fall Quarter 1982 was 5,153.
 In addition to the students enrolled in credit courses, over 1200 persons were enrolled in Continuing Education activities.